 - Situation - This will mean considering whether there are any circumstances which make the task more difficult or risky, such as working at height, or on uneven surfaces.

-- Clothing and Footwear - Appropriate clothes and footwear will need to be used in certain scenarios.
+- Clothing and Footwear - Appropriate clothes and footwear will be required in certain scenarios.
 Picking up a box of paper in the office for instance requires no special consideration, but loads that could drop on and damage toes may need special footwear.

-- Training and knowledge - If there are any special requirements to knowing how to manually handle an object or even person, then these must be made clear to employees, and the processes readily available.
+- Training and knowledge - If there are any special requirements to knowing how to manually handle specific objects then these must be made clear to employees and the processes readily available.

 Finally, health surveillance is another important part of these regulations, with regulation 4 stating that employers must make reasonable attempts to monitor the health of anyone involved in manual handling, to ensure that any potential MSDs are picked up early.

 Health and Safety at Work etc Act 1974 (HSWA)